dayfrayz/thaCulture/README.md

-this repo is meant to serve as a kind of bonfire-- a place to connect with others, discuss cultural movements & patterns, and find ways to better design a culture that works for everybody.
+this repo is meant to serve as a kind of bonfire-- a place to connect with others, discuss cultural movements & patterns, and find ways to better design a culture that works for everybody, specifically as it relates to the workplace.

+### Why I give a shit

+Most places I have worked treated me as an asset.
+This is neither a fluke nor uncommon-- from nursing, teaching, laying asphalt, retail, construction, technology, as an employee number serving a certain function, I am seen as an unfortunately necessary expense to a collective of desires by folks of a different social class than myself.
+If a boss could replace me with a robot or a program, or somebody who at least would work for less or maybe has no kids or anything in their real lives pulling them from making a boss money, then my livelihood would be forfeit.
+Doesn't it always seem people who would do something like this to somebody more often make it to upper management?
+This is where they do the most damage, and the structure of a "company" perpetuates and supports this.

+### What I feel can be done

+Open-source of culture & social constructs, where hierarchy is not the default, but used only when necessary.

 What my points of inspiration are :